Cerebrum internal capsule

 Control the voluntary activities of the opposite half of the body

-Lesion in motor area:
+The lesion in the motor area:

 Premotor area (area no.6)